gangisettisaibabu132625-hash/DAA-LAB/README.md

 Summary: the program uses Dynamic programming to find the minimum number of coins needed to make a given amount and identifiees the coins used.

 Conclusion: Thus the minimum coin change problem is solved efficiently using Dynamic programming.

+PRACTICAL-5:
+SUMMARY:The 0/1 Knapsack problem was successfully implemented using dynamic programming to efficiently find the maximum possible value
+        within the given weight capacity.

+CONCLUSION: Dynamic programming reduces repeated calculations and provides an optimal solution with improved efficiency compared to the brute-force approach.

+PRACTICAL-6:
+SUMMARY:The Matrix Chain Multiplication problem was implemented using dynamic programming to determine the most efficient order of multiplying matrices.

+CONCLUSION: Dynamic programming minimizes the total number of scalar multiplications and provides an optimal matrix multiplication sequence efficiently.